Littledogdudu/ConsoleLog/README.md

 - Alt+Shift+2: Console Log Plugin: Uncomment Console Log Message

 - [x] you can go to settings to set what message you want to show
+- [x] Intelligently insert print statements, hei hei 🤭
 - [x] You can set whether the cursor automatically follows to the end of the print statement after inserting the print statement in the plug-in settings (enabled by default)
 - [x] You can set whether the string is included in double or single quotes in the plugin settings (double quotes are enabled by default)
+- [ ] Multi-cursor support when inserting
+- [ ] When selecting Chinese book, delete annotation only in the selected area (enabled by default)
 - [ ] You can set whether to enable the sidebar in the plug-in settings, and the sidebar displays all print expressions of the currently open file (enabled by default)

 if you want to run this project, please modify the local path.